 Experimental Setup

 The method illustrated by Kumar et al (2018), Wang et al (2018) and Savitha and Rajan (2018), for greenhouse effect with a slight modification was adopted in the present study.
-Adapted plants of Cymbopogncitratus and Chrysopogonnitrigana were relocated into a 5 litres size tub with two effluent concentrations (50% and 25%).
-The tubs were kept were the plants could get enough sunlight.Sample was withdrawn after a six week period (Echieguet al, 2021) for the final heavy metal determination.
+Adapted plants of Cymbopogncitratus and Chrysopogonnitrigana species were transplanted into a 5 litres size tub with two effluent concentrations (50% and 25%).
+The tubs were kept were the plants could get enough sunlight.
+Samples were harvested after a six week period (Echieguet al, 2021) for the final heavy metal determination.
 Both treatment period and acclimatization time lasted for about 63 days.

 Determination of Removal Efficiency (%) of the Test Plants